There may be differences between your version of AR Studio and this tutorial because the product is currently in beta and we update it regularly.

 A trigger has also been defined for this effect.
 The animation will start when a face is detected in the scene and the mouth is open.

-For the purposes of this tutorial, please copy and paste the contents of pizza_eats.js into the AR Studio script file open in your script editor.
+For this tutorial, copy and paste the contents of pizza_eats.js into the AR Studio script file open in your script editor.
 Then save it and go back to AR Studio.

-If you click Run now and open your mouth, the animation should work.
+Click Run and open your mouth to test the animation.
 If there is a problem with the script, AR Studio will report it in the Console.